Nonviolent Communication helps its readers solve conflicts by focusing on people’s needs and avoiding judgments.

 If we want to function well with people, we need to learn to communicate effectively.

-Avoid These Violent Communication
+Avoid These Violent Communications

 - Moral judgement (insult, criticism, labels)